Hustle Culture: Is It Time to Slow Down?

 Welcome to hustle culture.
 We live in a society that places our value and importance on what we produce and its monetary value over what we believe in or who we are at our core.
 We fawn over the people who are able to work 16-hour workdays and still maintain their side business or lucrative Instagram following.

 In fact, many people have what we call a “side hustle,” or a job outside of your job.
 This drive to produce is so pervasive that the idea of working during your free time probably doesn’t seem unusual at first glance.
-After all, all this hard work will pay off eventually, right?
+After all, all this hard work and side hustle will pay off eventually, right?

 While having some extra spending money can feel wonderful, this hustle culture may be setting an unsavory precedent.
 Doctor April Wilson describes hustle culture as being “about a human doing rather than a human being,” which she says is dangerous in more than one way.